arviz-devs/arviz-stats/docs/source/contributing/testing.md

 The recommended install is via `arviz-stats[xarray]` which provides functionality similar to the functions that used to be within `arviz/stats` module.
-However, it is also possible to install arviz-stats without the xarray or arviz-base dependencies in which case a minimal version of the library that depends only on numpy and scipy is installed.
+However, it is also possible to install arviz-stats without the xarray or arviz-base dependencies in which case a minimal version of the library that depends only on NumPy and SciPy is installed.

 To take this into account, tests use the `importorskip` helper function from `tests/helpers.py` when importing optional dependencies like xarray, arviz-base or pandas so that tests are skipped